nicolvn1/nicolvn1/README.md

 ### Hello!
 My name is Nicole Nguyen.
-I am a first year Computer Science Major at the University of California, Irvine.
+I am a third year Informatics Major at the University of California, Irvine.

 I am currently learning Python, but I look forward to learning more about other programming softwares such as Java.
 I am still looking into different specializations within computer science and plan on working on some projects in the near future to explore my potential interests.